How do I use Student Employment Services?

 Student Pay Rates are determined by the department for which they work.
 The pay date schedule is available on the Payroll Website.

-All student employees at CMU are subject to the Code of Student Rights, Responsibilities and Disciplinary Procedures that can be found at the CMU Dean of Students Website.
+All student employees at CMU are subject to the Code of Student Rights, Responsibilities and Disciplinary Procedures that can be found on the CMU Dean of Students Website.
 At the date of hire, it is the responsibility of the hiring department to insure that the student understands all of the conditions of employment, including any policies held directly by the hiring department.

-Student employees should be given a 15-minute rest period during each continuous four hours of work.
+Student employees should be given a 15 minute rest period during each continuous four hours of work.
 The rest period is to be preceded and followed by a work period.
 It should not be used to cover a student's late arrival or early departure.
 Rest periods are scheduled by the supervisor and cannot be accumulated.

 Under the ADA and the MPDCRA, an employer is required to make "reasonable" accommodations for a qualified individual with a disability, unless the accommodations would impose due to hardship on the employer.
 Please contact Student Disability Services located in the Park Library, Room 120 for more information.